dshawul/NebulaSEM/README.md

     make && make install

 This will install tools for pre-processing, solution and post-processing.
-The tool 'mesh' generates the grid, 'prepare' does various pre- and post-processing, and several other binaries for solving PDEs e.g. euler, convection etc
+The tool `mesh` generates the grid, `prepare` does various pre- and post-processing, and several other binaries for solving PDEs e.g. euler, convection etc

 ### Requirements